 License Suspension/Administrative License Revocation

 A DUI conviction can result in the suspension of your driver’s license.
 Both the courts and the Nevada Department of Motor Vehicles can suspend your driver’s license.
 Although this suspension usually lasts several months, you may be able to receive a restricted license after a period of time.
 It’s usually worth your while to request a hearing regarding your license suspension, but you must work with your DUI attorney quickly to make this petition after your arrest.
+Depending on the circumstances of your DUI, you may be able to get a restricted license after showing proof of insurance with a Form SR-22 or by meeting other requirements.

 Second DUI Offense